Beautiful, Sustainable Building Design

 Andy Marlow

-Andy is believes all people should live, work and play in buildings that make them happy and healthy.
-His focus is ensuring people with reasonable budgets get into the best homes possible through a focus on health, comfort and efficient in all its meanings.
+Andy believes all people should live, work and play in buildings that make them happy and healthy.
+His focus is ensuring people with reasonable budgets get into the best homes possible through a focus on health, comfort and efficiency in all its meanings.

 Andy is a Director at Envirotecture and Passivhaus Design & Construct, holds both Bachelors and Masters degrees in Architecture, is a certified Passive House Designer and has extensive experience in sustainable design at a variety of scales.